desirekaleba/CEQ/README.md

-# CEQ
+# Charepquo

->**CEQ** Is a react app that uses the breaking-bad-api to find Characters, Episodes, and Quotes
+>**Charepquo** Is a react app that uses the breaking-bad-api to find Characters, Episodes, and Quotes